jolie/website/www/content/documentation/web_applications/web_get_post.md

 <div class="code" src="web_get_post_1.ol"></div>

-Jolie transparently supports the reception of GET requests ad the automatic parsing of HTTP query strings.
+Jolie transparently supports the reception of GET requests ad the automatic parsing of HTTP querystrings.
 Hence, we can simply execute `jolie sum.ol` and point the browser to: `http://localhost:8000/sum?x=6&y=2` to obtain the result of the sum computed by the code in our example.

 ---